PaRappa1996/parappa-funkin-utau-main/README.md

 Mickey Mouse by Disney

-Mario and Luigi by Shigeru Miyamoto (Mario voiced by 5onik101, Luigi Voiced by Charles Martinet)
+Mario and Luigi by Shigeru Miyamoto

 Selever by Mike geno